 Our blog aims to reach a wide audience and cover various topics within the remit of social policy, though some topics may be highlighted at particular times.
-For example, in the spring/summer of 2020 we particularly welcome blogs on issues relating to the COVID-19 outbreak.
+For example, in 2020 we particularly welcomed blogs on emerging issues relating to the COVID-19 pandemic.

 We have no editorial ‘line’ except a commitment to communicating social policy research and commentary in ways that enhance public debate and understanding.
 All blogs give the views of the author(s), and not the position of the Social Policy Association.

 We are keen to publish blogs by a diverse range of authors, including students, post-graduate researchers, early career academics and non-academics as well as more established academics.
 We also particularly welcome blogs on themes, and from authors, currently under-represented within Social Policy.

 Blog writing differs in style and format from most academic forms of writing, so we’ve put together a style guide for you.
 In addition, this guide includes some requests for information that will be necessary for publishing your blog.

 - Length and format: blogs should normally be between 800 and 1,200 words.